 Sam Johnson, Director – Cal Adventures

-With groundhog day behind us, Spring rapidly approaches – and so do opportunities to be active outdoors!
+With the changing season opportunities to be active outdoors are endless!
 The science is solid, spending time outdoors supports mental wellness.
-So get a double-dose of self-help by exercising outside with a walk or hike.
+So get a double dose of self-help by exercising outside with a walk or hike.

 For the easiest way to get outside, head out the front door for a walk around your neighborhood.
 Bring a mask, keep physically distanced and explore your neighborhood.
 Or perhaps you have been taking regular walks in your neighborhood, but the scenery has become stale.
 Here are five ideas to enliven the experience:

 - Map it.
 Get a paper map of your area and record your explorations: Use a highlighter to mark every street you’ve explored.
 Switch colors each week or month to track where you have been.
 Try to color as much of the map as possible.
 Place push pins on landmarks or other points of interest such as historical plaques, interesting street art, strange plants, “beware of dog” signs or anything else!

 - Pick a theme and take photos on that theme.
 Seek out new Sidewalk Stamps, shoes tossed over telephone wires, street art, anchor plates, paint spills (seriously, start looking – they’re everywhere), animals in windows, etc. Give yourself a mission and use that to motivate getting outside.
 Think out successful Pokemon-Go is/was!

 - Look for a landmark you can see from your windows or standing outside your residence.
 A tall tree or building works great.
 Navigate there as directly as possible.
 Need a longer walk?
 Pick a new landmark.
 (If you’re concerned about getting lost, be sure to bring a map or drop a pin in a map app of choice.)